By Tim Lambert

 THE TANG DYNASTY IN CHINA

-The Tang dynasty that lasted from 618 to 907 was one of China’s greatest eras.
+The Tang dynasty which lasted from 618 to 907 was one of China’s greatest eras.
 During this period China was probably the most advanced civilization in the world.
 Under the Tang emperors, the arts flourished.
 Chinese poetry and lacquer making blossomed.
 Perhaps the greatest poet was Li-Bo (701-762).

 The Tang emperors extended their ruler over central Asia and foreign influences seeped into China.
 As well as Buddhists there were Muslims in the capital Chang’an.
 There were also Christians.
 Trade and commerce also flourished under the Tang.